 20 N. Wacker Drive

 Chicago, IL 60606-3180

-In order to graduate from the program, he/she must:
+To graduate from the program, the student must:

 - Complete all academic coursework with a “C” or better.